Satellite-im/Uplink-Deprecated/test/CHECKLIST.md

 4. Should be able to send message by hitting either return or the send button.
 5. Should clear the input when message is sent.
 6. Should show placeholder text when the input is empty.
+7. **NYI** (pending extension support) Should display any widgets next to the chatbar.
+8. Should allow modification of text without any stuttering, delay, or disposition of the cursor during rapid typing.
+(Basically we want to be able to be slamming out messages fast without any UI delay or ugly effects that make the app feel un-refined.
+It should feel nice to use the app.)

+## Messaging
+1. Should display messages between two or more people.
+    1. Should display single and multi-line text messages which display matching the mock-ups.
+    2. Should be clickable to make a message reply.
+        1. Should be able to see message pop up and type multi-line replies to a message.
+        2. **NYE** (pending extension support) Should allow us to reply to messages with emoji's.
+        3. **NYE** (pending extension support) Should display any chatbar widgets.
+    3. Should properly group messages and display timestamps and profile pictures according to the mock ups.
+    4. **NYI** Should allow us to click profile pictures to open the users profile in a modal.
+    5. Should automatically scroll to the bottom of the message box any time we get a new message in the conversation.
+    6. Should update whenever we compose a new message in the conversation.
+    7. **NYE** Should show messages in a different state when we've sent the message, but are still waiting for the recipient to get it.
+(This doesn't nessisarily mean they read it, just that their system has the message and is ready for them to see it.)
+    8. Should change when moving to a new conversation smoothly and cleanly without visual issues when rendering or jarring effects.